 Ralph Boy, member

 Ralph first found out about Sharing Wheels while dropping off mask donations during COVID.
-He is involved with the Community Foundation of Snohomish County and even before joining the board in 2023, he helped us get a grant from the Robert Killingstad Foundation.
+He is involved with the Community Foundation of Snohomish County and even before joining the board in 2023, he helped us secure a grant from the Robert Killingstad Foundation.

 While not a big bicyclist himself, Ralph appreciates the work we do in the community.
 He is a retired Boeing Engineering Fellow and has served on many advisory boards in the past.
 His vision for Sharing Wheels is that we spread the word about our free services and needs (like business sponsors and better shop space), and find a new location in the next 5 years.

-Kristin Kinnamon, on leave
+Kristin Kinnamon, member

 Kristin is currently serving as a temporary Sharing Wheels staff member.
 She is on leave from the board through March 1.

 Kristin served as board president from 2018 through 2022.
 Before joining the board in 2015, Kristin had been an occasional Sharing Wheels volunteer since the organization began in 2002.
 Her past involvement was mostly through her wife Kristi Knodell, who volunteered as the shop manager for many years.
 The couple owns one car and 11+ bicycles.

 Kristin is a long-time bike advocate who formerly coordinated local Bike to Work events and created the Snohomish County Bike Map for Community Transit.
 She is the past president of B.I.K.E.S.
 Club of Snohomish County, a member of the Puget Sound Regional Council Bike-Pedestrian Committee, and former board president of the statewide Bicycle Alliance of Washington (now Washington Bikes).
 She has also been active in local Healthy Communities work through the City of Marysville and the Snohomish Health District.